cregnec/cregnec.github.io/_drafts/2014-11-17-picoctf-2014-writeup.markdown

 .text:08048B9F                 nop
 {% endhighlight %}

-While the flag of operandd was 1 (*loc_8048B1B*), it read one byte as the register index (line 2 to 7) and an four bytes integer (line 8  to 12) so that the *add* operation would use one register and an integer as operands.
+While the flag of operand was 1 (*loc_8048B1B*), it read one byte as the register index (line 2 to 7) and an four bytes integer (line 8  to 12) so that the *add* operation would use one register and an integer as operands.
 While the flag of operand was 2 (*loc_8048B4B*), it first read a four bytes integer (line 17 to 21) and another one byte as the register index (line 22 to 27).
 While the flag of operand was 4, it read two four-bytes integers (line 32 to 36 and line 37 to 41) as the *add* instruction's operands.

 Finally, let's check the basic block that performed the *add* instruction.